-Being a divorcing parent, or having your ability to parent your child questioned, is painful and raises fears about losing what is most important to you.
+Being a divorced parent, or having your ability to parent your child questioned, is painful and raises fears about losing what is most important to you.
 As a mother or father, you want to know what your rights are and, naturally, want to keep in contact with your children, remaining an important part of their lives.
 A parental rights attorney from Baumgartner Law can help protect your rights and advocate for you in Denver, Lakewood, Aurora, or Boulder, Colorado.

 Parental Rights in Colorado